-Many users encounter difficulties with their home networks, which are commonly referred to as the last nine yards.
+Many users encounter difficulties with their home networks, commonly called the last nine yards.
 However, when individuals or small businesses sign up for internet connectivity, they often fail to realize that sorting out device or home network-related issues is not included in the package.
 This highlights a lack of educational resources available to them.

-While customers expect to receive support in setting up their devices and network, it is not the service provider’s responsibility to address all technical difficulties that may arise.
-Instead, their responsibility is to provide the basic infrastructure necessary for connectivity.
-This gap in knowledge and education can lead to frustration and confusion for users who lack technical skills to troubleshoot problems on their own.
+While customers expect to receive support in setting up their devices and networks, the service provider is not responsible for addressing all technical difficulties that may arise.
+Instead, it provides the basic infrastructure necessary for connectivity.
+This gap in knowledge and education can lead to frustration and confusion for users who lack the technical skills to troubleshoot problems independently.

-By providing this type of education, ISPs can help their customers to better understand how to use their internet service, resulting in improved customer satisfaction.
-When it comes to support services, customers generally have a grasp of geographical support radiuses, but they may need further context to fully understand the limitations.
-For example, a customer may understand that fast food delivery is only available within a 5km radius, yet they may still expect a support technician to travel much further without charging any extra fees.
+By providing this type of education, ISPs can help their customers understand better how to use their internet service, resulting in improved customer satisfaction.
+Regarding support services, customers generally grasp the geographical support radius, but they may need further context to understand the limitations fully.
+For example, a customer may understand that fast food delivery is only available within a 5 km radius.
+Yet, they may still expect a support technician to travel much further without charging extra fees.

-Although this expectation is not realistic, with clear communication and context, customers can grasp the expectations and be willing to fix common issues with the educational content that their ISP provides.
-Additionally, by empowering customers to troubleshoot issues on their own, support costs can be drastically reduced for the ISP.
+Although this expectation is unrealistic, with clear communication and context, customers can grasp the expectations and be willing to fix common issues with the educational content their ISP provides.
+Additionally, by empowering customers to troubleshoot issues independently, support costs can be drastically reduced for the ISP.

 Another example of customer education that ISPs can provide is information about internet security and privacy.
-Many users are unaware of the risks associated with using the internet and may inadvertently expose themselves to online threats.
-By educating customers on best practices for securing their network and protecting their personal information, ISPs can help to build stronger relationships with their customers and improve overall customer satisfaction.
+Many users are unaware of the internet’s risks and may inadvertently expose themselves to online threats.
+By educating customers on best practices for securing their network and protecting their personal information, ISPs can help build stronger relationships with their customers and improve overall customer satisfaction.

 To deliver an effective customer education program, there are five essential elements that ISPs must incorporate.
 These elements help ensure that customers have a clear understanding of the service and feel confident in their ability to use it.